-Very often we are required to update our Graphic Drivers manually.
-While Windows Update will update your computer system including the Device Drivers automatically, or the software updaters of your graphic hardware will inform you when updates are available, there may be a time when you may have to on you own update your systems video and graphic drivers, if you are facing issues like Laptop screen brightness flickering or if you wish to get better performance out of your system.
+Very often we are required to update our Graphics Drivers manually.
+While Windows Update will update your computer system including the Device Drivers automatically, or the software updaters of your graphics hardware will inform you when updates are available, there may be a time when you may have to, on your own, update your systems video and graphic drivers, if you are facing issues like Laptop screen brightness flickering or if you wish to get better performance out of your system.

 How to update Graphics Drivers

 In Windows 10, click on the Start button to open the WinX Menu and select Device Manager.
-Expand Display adapters to see your graphic card details.
-In my case below, you will see an Intel as well as a NVIDIA GeGorce entry.
+Expand Display adapters to see your graphics card details.
+In my case below, you will see an Intel as well as an NVIDIA GeForce entry.
 This means that my laptop switches between these two hardware depending on the need.

 So I need to update Inter(R) HD Graphics family as well as NVIDIA GeForce card drivers.
 You can right-click on them and select Update Driver Software to update the drivers.
 This post will show you in details how to uninstall, disable, roll-back or update Device Drivers.